Skip to Content

 Plants from Cuttings

-One of the wonderful things about plants is that they will grown new plants from almost any part of an existing plant.
+One of the wonderful things about plants is that they will grow new plants from almost any part of an existing plant.
 All that is needed is a good soil-less planting mix and some rooting powder.

 Some tips for success with cuttings: